Myth III: The Wolf Age

 February 07, 2025

-This game was rough in a lot of ways, and did quite measure up to the Fallen Lords and Soulblighter, but there were some very unique levels in the campaign and the new unit types were a lot of fun even if they did not always work as intended.
+This game was rough in a lot of ways, and didn't quite measure up to the Fallen Lords and Soulblighter, but there were some very unique levels in the campaign and the new unit types were a lot of fun even if they did not always work as intended.
 At least, I assume they didn't.
 I would love for this game to get brought into the modern era along with the first two installments, and I think Myth as a series deserves to be kept alive for future gamers.

 user avatar@Inicususer avatar@Inicus